ooker777/docs-1/docs/en/index.md

 	- Your github username
 	- The github token ([from here](https://github.com/settings/tokens/new?scopes=repo))
 	- The share key
-4. Add `share: true` in Obsidian's note frontmatter
+4. Add the sharing key in `true` in Obsidian's note frontmatter
-5. Customize (or not) the `category` key in Obsidian's note frontmatter.
+5. Customize (or not) the folder options
 6. Run the commands throught the file menu or commands palette.

 > [!INFO] [[Obsidian Github Publisher/Configuration example|See here for advanced configuration within obsidian]]